 Let’s get tactical.

-Framework: How to Market a High-Intent Niche Product
+Framework for Marketing a High-Intent Niche Product Effectively

 Most marketers describe tools.